CRAC 2024 Shared Task on Multilingual Coreference Resolution

 2.8.
 System description papers

 All shared task participants are invited to submit their system descriptions papers to the CRAC 2024 Workshop.
+Please submit your paper using SoftConf and select one of the "Shared Task paper (short/long)" as its Submission Type.
+If accepted, the papers will be published in the workshop proceedings.

 System description papers can have the form of long or short research papers, up to 8 pages of content for long papers and up to 4 pages of content for short papers, plus an unlimited number of pages for references in both cases.
+For the formatting instructions, please follow the instructions for the other CRAC papers.

 Identity of the authors of the participating systems is known, and thus it is not required to make the submissions anonymous.